sohan2706/GfG-Hackathon-Sohan-Bhattacharjya/README.md

        2. Data Cleaning and Feature engineering: Involved dealing with the null values, ambiguous columns and categorical columns in the dataset

        3. Training the model on the training data.
-The model I use was a simple dense neural network classifier
+The model I used was a simple dense neural network classifier

        4. Checking average auc roc score using train_test_split from training data